philbooth/bfj/README.md

   to JSON-friendly values.

 * `streamify`:
-  Asynchronously serialises
+  Asynchronously serialises data
-  JSON to a stream.
+  to a stream of JSON.

 * `stringify`:
   Asynchronously serialises
   a JSON string.

 * `write`:
-  Asynchronously writes
+  Asynchronously serialises data
-  a JSON file to disk.
+  to a JSON file on disk.

 ## How do I install it?